Will DocuSign Inc. (DOCU) beat or miss earnings estimates this quarter?

 Sponsored

-As well, it is important to consider DOCU stock ratios such as price-to-sales, which is currently 4.46.Likewise, its price to free cash flow for the last twelve months stands at 23.93.
-DOCU’s price to book ratio for the most recent quarter was 14.62, resulting in an 8.69 price to cash per share for the period.
+As well, it is important to consider DOCU stock ratios such as price-to-sales, which is currently 4.00.Likewise, its price to free cash flow for the last twelve months stands at 22.05.
+DOCU’s price to book ratio for the most recent quarter was 13.70, resulting in an 8.01 price to cash per share for the period.

 How does DocuSign Inc. (DOCU) stock rate among analysts?
 Buy, sell, or hold?